-Lets consider our tendency to grab each piece of life and turn it into a burden that crushes.
+Let’s consider our tendency to grab each piece of life and turn it into a burden that crushes.
 How?
-By taking responsibility on myself to figure it all out, fix it in my own strength, deciding what is best and worrying how the result will make me look and feel.
+By taking responsibility onto myself to figure it all out, fix it in my own strength, decide what is best, and worry how the result will make me look and feel.

 Let me review two useful tools. ( It is my prayer and hope that you will memorize and use these tools so that when the enemy attacks you will be equipped to, having done all to be able to stand, stand!)

 Purpose of the tools: study the word in such a way that it will teach, reprove, repair instruct in righteousness and equip for ministry: